extrapreneur/.github/README.md

 Scopes at least required on PAT is `read:org`

 `OWNER` environment variable is the repository owner's username or organisation name.

-For example, octocat or octoorg.
+**Example:** octocat or octoorg.

 ### How to create a personal access token